 Interior Designer Elkhart Goshen Indiana

 You can design your own beautiful and meaningful home on a budget!
-Today luxury interior design is not about showing off - it's about designing a space that is meaningful, beautiful, comfortable and supports your goals and lifestyle.
+Today luxury interior design is not about decorating one-upmanship - it's about designing a space that supports your goals and lifestyle while being good stewards of your family & resources based on what God lays on your hearts and in your hands .
 To do this wisely, might mean using a high-low mix of splurge worthy materials and chic flea market finds or even remaking vintage items instead of buying new.
 This guarantees originality in a way that luxury brands and local stores can not and crafts a space that is layered, collected and timeless.
-Mastering this the perfect mix is however challenging because it not only combines interior design principles but also DIY savvy and careful budgeting.
-To make it easier, I follow a process. and a well thought out plan (based on design theory and formulas learned in college and by experience) otherwise it takes forever, I can't focus and I make too many boo boos - can you relate!
+Mastering the perfect mix is however challenging because it combines both interior design skill with DIY savvy and careful budgeting.
+To make it easier, I follow a process. and a well thought out plan otherwise it takes forever, I can't focus and I make too many boo boos - can you relate!
 Will my home ever grace the pages of Architectural Digest?
-No, but it blends different opinions, unique personalities and distinct passions in a fresh, simple, timeless way that checks off everyone's 'boxes' and inspires and refreshes me daily as I walk through the stress of grief with my mother.
+No, but it blends different opinions, unique personalities and distinct passions in a fresh, simple, timeless way that checks off everyone's 'boxes' and inspires and refreshes me daily as I navigate stress grief with my mother.

 Plants & flowers are THE underappreciated decorating tool.
 They bring life, color and a touch of nature inside our homes.
 My home is mostly done in neutrals so I can showcase the flowers from my garden all summer long.
 I did that on purpose!
 Flowers are THE most important design element in my home and I planned it that way because a flower bouquet instantly reminds me of God's love for me and inexpensively brightens up my rooms with color and grace.

-A corbel or small shelf is a clever and unexpected perch to add style to your home.
+A sturdy corbel or floating shelf is a clever and unexpected way to add style and storage to your home.
 I love change and this small corbel holds whatever I am crushing on at the moment.
 I found this cute little corbel at the thrift store for $4.

 Rethink how to use an item.

-The ornate vase below is actually a candelabra.
+The ornate vase below is actually a vintage candelabra.
 After cleaning, I inserted a glass vase, and put cut crystals into the candle holders and filled it with my favorite blooms.
-When you begin to train your eye to look at objects in terms of color, line, shape, style, pattern and space, you'll discover a whole new way to express yourself and your style.

 Paint your own Painting!